albiberto/usb-detector/README.md

       }
    }
    ```
-4. Now we can run the application but first we have to do an observation, if the worker is not running when client bootstrap it go in exception and break.
+4. Now we can run the application but first we have to make an observation, if the worker is not running when client start it will throw an exception and break.
-To prevent this we have to add and retry policy, let's follow the last step before run the solution
+To prevent this behaviour we could add a retry policy, let's follow these last steps before run it.

 ### Add retry Policy
 1. Install package: